ace-cooper/turnbased-gameserver/README.md

 # Turn-Based Game Server Prototype (WIP)

 This project is a prototype for a core system of a battle server designed for a turn-based fighting game.
 It showcases the basics of a server that can handle real-time battles through WebSocket connections using socket.io.
-The architecture of the server is designed to be sufficiently decoupled, allowing it to run efficiently in a single API request.
+The architecture of the server is designed to be sufficiently decoupled, allowing it to run efficiently in different contexts, such as within a single API request or as a dedicated app instance.

 ## Features

 - Real-time battle handling via WebSocket (socket.io).
-- Decoupled battle logic capable of high-performance execution.
+- Decoupled battle logic for high-performance execution.
 - Integrated API server for handling non-real-time game operations.
-- Flexible project structure supporting the addition of new applications, such as a matchmaking server.
+- Flexible project structure supporting new application additions, like a matchmaking server.
 - Monorepo architecture for ease of development and scalability.

 ## Getting Started